Guidelines for Preparing for Christian Marriage

-The parish provides you with a planning book for the ceremony.
+The parish provides you with Together for Life a planning book for the ceremony.
 The final planning session with the priest performing the ceremony usually occurs about one month prior to the wedding date.
 The parish priest needs to be made aware of any special requests and/or circumstances, such as guest celebrants.

 As a member of the Parish Pastoral Staff, it is the Pastoral Musician’s responsibility to oversee the application of our parish’s policy to all music performed during every marriage ceremony here at Saint Benedict.

 The suitability of music for worship is determined through the following judgments:

 MUSICAL JUDGMENT asks whether or not this music is technically, aesthetically and expressively good.